 However, it’s quite possible that your doctor won’t be using the most up-to-date diagnostics to check for compressions, which leads me to…

 CT and MRI scans are performed while lying flat (the supine position).
-These diagnostics are actually not the best way to diagnose Nutcracker Syndrome — because there is no way to see if the vein is refluxing in the supine position.
+These diagnostics are actually not the best way to diagnose Nutcracker Syndrome — because there is no way to see if the vein is refluxing or truly compressed in the supine position.